Pretty Pink Tulip Tablescape for Valentine’s Day

 pink heart-shaped napkin ring on plate

-This napkin ring adds that a pop of color and interest to the place setting.
+This napkin ring adds a pop of color and interest to the place setting.
+It’s a touch that your guests will love.
 They add a sweet touch to this table decor.

 pink heart-shaped napkin ring on place setting